-We study bird-plant interactions specifically for two key reasons.
-Birds can function as indicator species for ecosystem health because they are easily tracked and respond to large- and small-scale changes in the environment (Carignan and Villard 2002).
-Birds also typically respond to the environmental changes with seasonal shifts sometimes by migrating (Salewski and Bruderer 2007).
+Birds are able to be used as indicator species for ecosystem health because they are easily tracked and respond to large and small-scale changes in the environment (Carignan and Villard 2002).
+Birds also typically respond to the environmental changes with seasonal shifts - at times by migrating (Salewski and Bruderer 2007).
 Secondly, the timing of life cycles in desert ecosystems can vary widely due to the extreme variation in temperature and precipitation inherent in these climates (Henen et al. 1998).
 For animals that rely on or associate with plants for resources (nectar, fruit, seeds, etc.), timing is critical (Buler et al. 2007), and specifically, floral and fruiting timing of plants (Schwartz 2003; Beatley 1974; Jordan and Nobel 1982; Nobel and Hartsock 1981) is necessary for the success of birds during migration breeding seasons (Sillett and Holmes 2002; Runge and Tulloch 2017; Fahse et al. 1998).
-Thus examining the avian community does not only help in de-coupling pathways of animal-plan positive interactions but also gives us insight into temporal and seasonal variations that may influence these dynamics.
+Thus examining the avian community provides a means to decouple pathways of animal-plan positive interactions and provides insight into temporal and seasonal variations that can influence these dynamics.

 Climate change can introduce many novel drivers of change in natural systems and exacerbate existing challenges to local biota.
 The changes in these desert systems will further intensify the frequency, strength, and duration of severe weather events such as droughts (Ye and Grimm 2013), mega-droughts (i.e. long-term sustained inter-annual drought events) (Williams et al. 2020), and significantly warming annual temperatures (Kunkel et al. 2013).
 If foundation species are extirpated or become functionally extinct locally, other species can also disappear (Berger et al. 2008; Säterberg et al. 2013).
 Furthermore, if positive effects are specific to certain functions provided by species or even their unique architecture, then their loss can ultimately translate to the loss of the associated taxa.
 Desert bird communities have already severely declined primarily due to desert climate change (Iknayan and Beissinger 2018) because increased temperatures in already hot ecosystems are linked with decreases in the frequency of trophic interactions (Plessis et al. 2012).
 Additionally, the effects of extreme heat and drought on the avian community in the United States is not well understood (Albright et al. 2010).
 Many of these threatened interactions are species-specific and thus cannot be restored after their disappearance (Valiente-Banuet et al. 2015), and our study thus provides a framework for determining benchmarks for bird-plant interactions in desert ecosystems.

 In this study, two common desert foundation plant species and the resident avian community were examined to explore the relative importance, specificity, and sensitivity of avian associations by behaviour with these dominant plants.
 We tested the hypothesis that birds associate with different foundation species in deserts as microhabitats and temporal shifts in plant flowering and fruiting changes the frequency and nature of these associations.
 We used association patterns through time and at fine spatial scales to test the following predictions.
 (1) The abundance, richness, and diversity of a desert avian community are greater near foundation plants relative to open-gap microhabitats without a foundation plant.
 (2) The bird-plant associations estimated by observed bird behaviours will vary across microhabitats (cactus, shrub, or open) and by season (spring versus summer) because of changes in plant and bird reproductive timing.
+OK great here - aligns with abstract.

 Materials & Methods